 Get your foursome ready for the first Icepack Golf Tournament at Eagle Ridge Country Club

 When: April 19th (Rain date 4/26) Where: Eagle Ridge Country Club Time: 1:00 PM start, check-in at 12:00 Includes: Cart, lunch, prizes, range balls, and more.Plus: Longest drive, putting contest, and a few hockey-related twists along the way.
 Register Here!
+Join us for the return of the Icepack Alumni game!

 Date: 4/21/24 Location: Invisalign Arena at Wake Competition Center.
 Includes: Lunch and an Icepack Alumni Game Jersey.
 Register Here!
 Update: Pack fall in regional final 5-2 to Indiana.